jolicode/castor/doc/getting-started/context.md

 #[AsTask()]
 function foo(): void
 {
-    run('php bin/console do:some:task', context: context()->withVerboseArguments(['-v']));
+    run('php bin/console do:some:task', context: context()->withVerboseArguments(['--verbose']));
 }
 ```

 By default, Castor will not pass any verbose arguments to the command.
-However
+However,
-if you run castor with the `-v` option, it will pass the verbose arguments to this command.
+if you run castor [in verbose mode](../going-further/interacting-with-castor/log.md)
+(for example with `castor foo -v`), it will pass the verbose arguments you configured to this command.

+Additionally, if this command fails when Castor is not in verbose mode, it will
-Also if this command fails, castor will ask you if you want to retry the command
-with the verbose arguments.
+ask you if you want to retry the command with the verbose arguments.

 ## Advanced usage